tprouvot/purge-sobject/README.md

 ## How Do You Configure SObject Purge Framework ?

-The configuration is based on two parts:
+The configuration is based on two components:
 - The delete logic.
 - The custom metadata records.

 ### Delete logic

-The logic can be configured in two places
+The logic can be configured in different places, depending on the use case:
-- By default, a checkbox (formula) field named "ToBeDeleted__c" on the object to purge.
+- By default, in a checkbox (formula) field named "ToBeDeleted__c" on the object to purge.
+- A custom WHERE Clause to define which record should be deleted.
+(WhereClauseToBeDeleted__c field) **Warning** If you choose this option, be sure that your query is [selective](https://help.salesforce.com/s/articleView?id=000385218&type=1)
--  **Or** a boolean field on a related object to insert in the CMDT field ExternalToBeDeletedField__c.
+- A boolean field on a related object to insert in the CMDT field ExternalToBeDeletedField__c.
+If this field is not empty, this option will be chosen.

 <em>ie LatestPublishedVersion.ToBeDeleted__c to delete ContentDocument based on ContentVersion field.</em>

+**Warning** If none of the fields (ExternalToBeDeletedField__c and WhereClauseToBeDeleted__c) is set, you must create a checkbox (formula) field named "ToBeDeleted__c" on the object to purge
 ### Custom Metadata Records

 PurgeSObjectSetting__mdt : Custom Metadata which contains the SObjects to purge and the sequence to address the deletion.
 The repo contains a custom metadata on Lead to provide an example, you don't have to deploy it.